Home>Health Hub>General Health>Nutrition in Later-Stage CKD (Stages 3b–5)

 02/06/2026

-Being diagnosed with later-stage chronic kidney disease (CKD stages 3b–5) can feel daunting, and you may have questions about what you can eat.
+Being diagnosed with later-stage chronic kidney disease can feel daunting, and you may have questions about what you can eat.
 We spoke to specialist renal dietitian Ellie Evans about the key nutrition priorities when you're living with more advanced CKD.

 Nutrition Becomes More Individual in Later CKD

-As CKD progresses into stages 3b–5, nutrition often becomes more complex - and for many people, more emotional too.
-Food choices that once felt straightforward can suddenly come with questions, restrictions, or conflicting advice.
-It's completely understandable to feel anxious about getting it wrong or worried that eating is going to become restrictive and joyless.
+As CKD progresses into stages 3b–5, nutrition often becomes a little more complex - and for many people, more emotional too.
+Food choices that once felt straightforward can suddenly come with questions or conflicting advice, and it's completely understandable to feel anxious about getting it wrong or worried that eating is going to become restrictive and joyless.

-Why Nutrition Needs Change in CKD Stages 3b–5
+Why Nutrition Needs to Change in CKD Stages 3b–5

-As kidney function declines, the kidneys become less efficient at filtering waste products, balancing electrolytes such as potassium and phosphate, and managing fluid levels [1].
-These changes can affect:
+As kidney function declines in stages 3b to 5 of kidney disease, the kidneys become less efficient at filtering waste products, balancing electrolytes such as potassium and phosphate, and managing fluid levels.
+This can affect:

-• Electrolyte balance, which can shift in either direction [3]
+• Your electrolyte balance, which can shift up or down

-Importantly, these effects do not occur in the same way for everyone.
-Blood results, symptoms, medications, body size, activity level, and other medical conditions all influence nutritional needs [1,2].
-This is why personalised advice is so important in later-stage CKD [2].
+But these changes don't affect everyone in the same way.
+Your blood results, symptoms, medications, body size, activity level, and any other health conditions all play a part in shaping your nutritional needs.
+This is why personalised advice matters so much at this stage of kidney disease.

-Protein is often a source of confusion.
-In CKD, protein needs may change, but protein is not automatically removed from the diet.
+Protein is often a source of confusion for people with CKD.
+Your protein needs may change as your kidney function declines, but protein is not automatically taken out of your diet.

-For some people, a modestly adjusted protein intake may help manage symptoms or blood results [5].
-For others - particularly those who are frail, unwell, losing weight, or preparing for dialysis - adequate protein is essential to maintain strength and resilience [2,6].
+For some people with CKD, modestly reducing protein intake can help manage symptoms or blood results.
+For others - particularly those who are frail, unwell, losing weight, or preparing for dialysis - getting enough protein is essential to maintain the strength needed for daily life.

-This balance is best guided by a renal dietitian, who can adjust protein intake over time as kidney function, blood results, and overall health change [1,2].
+This balance is best worked out with a renal dietitian, who can help you adjust your protein intake over time based on your kidney function, blood results, and overall health.

 Potassium: Awareness

-Potassium is a mineral that helps keep the heart, muscles, and nerves working properly.
-In CKD, potassium levels in the blood can become too high or too low — both of which can be dangerous — but not everyone with CKD needs to restrict potassium [3,7].
+Potassium is a mineral that helps keep your heart, muscles, and nerves working properly.
+In CKD, potassium levels in the blood can become too high or too low - both of which can be dangerous.
+However, not everyone with CKD needs to restrict potassium.

-A simple blood test shows potassium levels.
+A simple blood test can measure your potassium levels.
 Normal blood potassium levels are 3.7- 5.5mmol/l.
 How much potassium you need will depend on:

 • How well your kidneys are working